Vehicle Detail Page:

 A clean, sellable unit presented identically to one with structural damage.
 Buyers had no way to distinguish "this is normal" from "this is a problem."
 The interface offered data.
 It offered no judgment.

 Bids dropped, abandonment increased, sellers moved to Manheim and OpenLane.
-Good inventory was systematically undervalued because every vehicle was presented like a risk.
+I brought a different diagnosis to leadership: this wasn't a UX problem, it was a trust problem.
+Good inventory was being undervalued because every vehicle looked like a risk.
+Fixing that wasn't a redesign.
+It was a platform-level investment, and I made the case for it.

 Dealers don't move inventory because of a lack of data.
 They move inventory based on how the vehicle is represented.